jiachengxiong/Literature/README.md

-# Literature
+# GNN in Drug Discovery
-Recent application of graph neural network in drug discovery
+This is a collection of recent parpers of graph neural network applied in drug discovery